emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/binary-format.md

 A verifier primarily checks that:

 - the buffer is at least `2 * sizeof(uoffset_t)` such that the root
-  root table and buffer identifier can be checked safely.
+  root table and buffer Id can be checked safely.
 - any offset being chased is inside the buffer that any data accessed from that resuling location is entirely inside the buffer and aligned notably the vtables first entry must be valid before the vtable can